OPKO Health Switches to Multichannel Veeva CRM to Drive More Effective Customer Engagement

 In addition to Veeva CRM, OPKO Health selected Veeva CLM and Veeva CRM Approved Email for tailored sales calls and compliant emails; Veeva Align for fast, accurate territory alignments and simplified multichannel cycle planning; and Veeva CRM Events Management to run fully integrated live events with greater compliance.

-“Life sciences companies, from the largest to emerging biopharmaceuticals, are transforming customer engagement with multichannel Veeva CRM,” said Andy Fuchs, vice president of commercial strategy at Veeva.
+“Life sciences companies, from the largest to emerging biopharmaceuticals, are transforming customer engagement with multichannel Veeva CRM,” said David Logue, senior vice president of commercial strategy at Veeva.
 “Advanced capabilities in Veeva CRM drive efficiency and effectiveness so OPKO Health can advance its commercial strategy.”

 Multichannel Veeva CRM empowers commercial teams with best practices and complete customer insights to transform customer engagement while maintaining compliance.
 With seamless integration of digital and personal channels, companies extend their reach and engage customers through their channel of choice.
 See our infographic to learn how Veeva CRM is enabling real-time reps to do more from any device, anywhere.